Central African Republic Country Report

-The spread of militia violence heightens the risk of civil war and the UN mission MINUSCA is increasingly hard pushed to contain the conflict.
-Risks of grenade and gun attacks against UN convoys and NGO workers are escalating, with Kaga Bandoro, Batangafo, Bria, Bambari, and Bangassou particular hotspots.
+The spread of militia violence heightens the risk of civil war and UN peacekeepers are increasingly hard pushed to contain the conflict.
+Risks of grenade and gun attacks against UN convoys and NGO workers are escalating, with Kaga-Bandoro, Bambari, and Bangassou notable hotspots.
 In Bangui, patrols face particular risks in the PK5 neighbourhood, although M'poko airport is now more secure.
-Russia is training CAR's armed forces, although they are unlikely to be effective in at least the six-month outlook, and the peace process is complicated by parallel initiatives.
+Russia is training CAR's armed forces, but they are unlikely to be effective in at least the six-month outlook, and the peace process is complicated by parallel initiatives.
 Interstate war is unlikely.